microsoft/Olive/README.md

 Olive is an easy-to-use hardware-aware model optimization tool that composes industry-leading techniques across model compression, optimization, and compilation.
-Given a model and targeted hardware, Olive composes the best suitable optimization techniques to output the most efficient model(s) for inferencing on cloud or edge, while taking a set of constraints such as accuracy and latency into consideration.
+Given a model and targeted hardware, Olive composes the best suitable optimization techniques to output the most efficient model(s) for inferring on cloud or edge, while taking a set of constraints such as accuracy and latency into consideration.

 Since every ML accelerator vendor implements their own acceleration tool chains to make the most of their hardware, hardware-aware